Papadopoulos and Sons

 The film would have been improved if Markou had resisted the temptation to stuff the story with cheesy details, but the sloppy and hurried twists in the plot, intended to move the public, aren’t right in context and raise more eyebrows than tears.
 There are interesting sparks in the narrative, but unfortunately they are only hinted at and never examined in depth.

 The great mix of photography and music help make the story more convincing.
 Although the scene is London, bright and vivid photography recalls the colours of Greece and original folk music evokes the typical atmosphere of the Mediterranean peninsula.

 Papadopoulos & Sons is Markou’s first feature-length film, following a series of short films, and he seems to struggle to keep a story running for longer, but the writing is witty and entertaining.
 He is definitely a director to keep an eye on as he gains confidence in the industry.

-Papadopoulos & Sons is released in the on UK 5th April 2013, for further information visit here.
+Papadopoulos & Sons is released nationwide on 5th April 2013.